How to Get Into USC: Requirements, Acceptance Rate & Tips

 USC is considered an anchor institution in Los Angeles and is well known for its diverse course offerings and extensive opportunities for research.
 Though USC vs. UCLA is often seen as a rivalry, both have their strengths.

-USC has much to offer, from strong academics to diverse extracurriculars, providing students rich opportunities to grow and succeed.
+USC has much to offer, from strong academics to diverse extracurriculars, providing students with rich opportunities to grow and succeed.
 If this sounds like the perfect next step in your career, read on to learn more!

 Aside from superior academic performance, USC searches for students who are willing to delve into new ideas, embrace lifelong learning, and become enthusiastic partners in learning and research.